Autonomous Driving & Neural Networks

 🆕 2026 Milestone

-Autonomous driving is the most visible and consequential AI application in the EV industry.
-Unlike internal combustion vehicles, EVs come with the onboard compute, sensor arrays, and electrical architecture that AI-powered autonomy demands.
-The marriage of AI and EVs is not coincidental — it’s structural.
+Autonomous driving is the most visible and consequential thing AI is doing inside the EV industry.
+But it’s worth understanding why these two technologies ended up so intertwined.
+Electric vehicles already carry the onboard compute, sensor arrays, and high-voltage electrical architecture that AI-powered autonomy demands.
+The pairing isn’t a coincidence — it’s structural.

-In 2026, SAE Level 2+ systems (AI handles steering, acceleration, and braking under supervision) are standard in every major EV.
-Level 3 (car handles all driving in defined conditions, driver may be inattentive) is now commercially available from Tesla, Mercedes, and BMW in approved geographies.
-Waymo’s Level 4 robotaxi fleet has expanded to 20 US cities with zero required human oversight.
+In 2026, SAE Level 2+ systems — where the car handles steering, acceleration, and braking while you supervise — come standard on every major EV.
+Level 3, where the car genuinely handles all driving in defined conditions and you can legally look away, is now commercially available from Tesla, Mercedes, and BMW in approved markets.
+And Waymo’s Level 4 robotaxi fleet — zero human oversight required — has expanded to 20 US cities.

 🧠 How AI Autonomy Works